wamdam/backy2/docs/source/backy2.rst

 The concepts and most of the command names and options stayed the same so Benji should feel familiar to Backy² users.
-If you currently have any scripts deployed together with Backy² they should require only few changes to work with Benji.
-But if your scripts check for specific exit codes from Backy² you'd have to adapt those because the have all changed with Benji.
+If you currently have any scripts deployed together with Backy² they should require only a few changes to work with Benji.
+But if your scripts check for specific exit codes from Backy² you'd have to adapt those because they have all changed with Benji.
 Also if you used Backy²'s machine readable output, there'd be changes required as Benji uses JSON instead of CSV.